 Initial surveys identifying what Gen Z wants suggest that job stability is a priority, in stark contrast to the stereotype of their job-hopping millennial counterparts.
 Given that they grew up during the Great Recession, this is understandable, and we certainly see that reflected in searches on Indeed, where we see a strong showing for tech and health-care jobs — strong career choices for people who seek security as both fields suffer serious talent shortages.

-In fact, almost half of our list is made up of tech-related jobs, including the top four spots.
+In fact, almost half of our list of popular jobs for gen z is made up of tech-related jobs, including the top four spots.
 Fittingly enough for a generation of digital natives, Apple, the world’s first trillion-dollar company, is a strong draw.
 The number-one iOS developer was clicked on 3.2 times more often by graduation-age Gen Zers than by other job seekers.

 This was followed number-two computer vision engineer, number-three machine learning engineer and number-four audio engineer.
 Computer vision engineer (#2) and machine learning engineer (#3) work with some of the most advanced tech currently being developed — artificial intelligence or machine learning.
 Number seven (junior software engineer) and number 13 (entry-level developer) round out the tech jobs in our top 15.